 Originally the German Shepherd was bred for guarding and herding of flocks.
 The German Shepherd dog is highly intelligent and a fairly quick learner and that is why Police and Military institutions use them in operations.

 The German Shepherd sheds lightly all through the year so be sure to brush it at least twice weekly.
 Bathe it after each shedding season.
-Brush its teeth at least once a month.
+Brush its teeth regularly.
 Feed with healthy meals.
 Routine exercise of at least 45 minutes each day is crucial to the existence of a German Shepherd.
+This is a breed that needs a job so early and continued obedience training will greatly contribute to the quality of life for the German Shepherd.

 German Shepherds are good with kids, however, they can become very protective because of this adult supervisor is highly recommended.